Joining the Fire Department

 • Submit an Application.
 This can be sent to City Hall or emailed to Chief Hendrickson at ghendrickson@cityofdaytonmn.com

-• Interview with a panel of up to 6 officers
+• Interview with a panel of up to six department members

 • BCA criminal background and driving record check